Tea for Three: Synopsis

 The following morning in Winchester, Del is surprised to hear that he is going to hang glide.
 He and Rodney meet the owner of the hang gliding club, Andy.
 Del also knows that Rodney did this just to torment his older brother.
 Rodney, with a "change of heart", decides to help Del out with the following plan: Del will pretend to be keen to hang glide, and he will put all the gear on.
 Just when Del is about to take off, Rodney will come up to him and say that they've got a very important telephone call from London, and have to go back.
 Del agrees to this plan.
 But just as Del does everything on his part, Rodney betrays his older brother at the last second and refuses to go along with the escape plan.
 Del, not wanting to disappoint Lisa, actually flies the hang glider – right out to sea.

 Twelve hours later, Del is still missing.
 Back at the flat, a regretful Rodney is studying a map when Trigger and Mike show up with Del in a wheelchair, who apologises to Rodney for tampering with the solarium controls.
 Rodney, on the other hand, thinks that Del is pretending to be injured just to gain sympathy (thanks to Trigger unwittingly revealing they came back via a Green Line bus rather than an ambulance), and is proven right when Del leaps out of his wheelchair and attempts to attack Rodney.
-Del then tells the story about how he flew all the way to Redhill, only to crash into a television transmitter and fall on top of an unsuspecting courting couple in their Ford Sierra, and how he has to pay for a new sunroof due to damage to the car, and on how the couple will have to postpone their upcoming wedding because of injuries sustained by Del and his glider landing on them, alongside a situation in Dymchurch where a group of children mistook Del for a spaceman and also may have to pay Radio Rentals for the damage to the transmitter.
-The mention of the husband and wife to be who Del injured, in turn reminds Trigger to tell the others of Lisa's wedding to Andy, who she has actually been engaged to for over a year, has been set.
-Mike offers to open the Nag's Head early for a celebration drink, and Trigger and Albert join him, while Del and Rodney both realise their efforts towards Lisa were all for nothing.
+Del then tells the story about how he flew all the way to Redhill, only to crash into a television transmitter and fall on top of an unsuspecting courting couple in their Ford Sierra; how he has to pay for a new sunroof due to damage to the car; how the couple will have to postpone their upcoming wedding because of injuries they sustained by Del and his glider landing on them; alongside a situation in Dymchurch, where a group of children mistook Del for a spaceman; and also how he may have to pay Radio Rentals for the damage to the transmitter.
+The mention of the husband and wife to be who Del injured, in turn reminds Trigger to tell the others that Lisa's wedding to Andy, (to whom she has actually been engaged to for over a year), has been set.
+Mike offers to open the Nag's Head early for a celebration drink, and Trigger and Albert join him.
+Del and Rodney both realise their efforts to impress Lisa were all for nothing.